Due warnings?

 The poisons used are said to be harmless to warm-blooded creatures.
 However, people with breathing problems are advised to stay inside and shut all windows and doors.
 Not much help to tourists staying in the campsites, nor to anyone on a night out when the spraying (known as 'fogging') starts at 22:00, finishing at 06:00 the next morning.
 When the spray-van passes up the road, it does not stop its poison-spreading to ask people if they are vulnerable to chest problems!
 As I experienced first-hand in 2012, to my dismay.

 Although the sprayings take place during the summer season, they are only announced in Croatian.
 English-language websites are able to transmit them if they wish - if they happen to get the news in time.
 But at times the warning has been issued late.
 On occasion the spraying has happened earlier than the night advertised.
 In the past, notice was given in some local Council websites (notably Stari Grad's) and the local press.
-This year (2014), there have been two sprayings to date just over a month apart - in late June and early August - with very little public notification.
+At the time of writing in 2014, there were two sprayings to date just over a month apart - in late June and early August - with very little public notification.

 Which poisons?

 The names of the poisons used for the spraying are never publicly announced.
-Ekocijan, which covers much of Hvar, states on its website that its insecticides are "imported, environmentally friendly, biodegradable and harmless to warm-blooded creatures."
+Ekocijan, which covers much of Hvar, used to state on its website that its insecticides were "imported, environmentally friendly, biodegradable and harmless to warm-blooded creatures."
 But it stops short of naming them.
 After some research, I found that the Croatian Beekeepers' Association revealed in 2012 that on Hvar two pyrethroids, Cypermethrin and Permethrin, were being used in combination as the basis for the poisoning.
 In 2014, a product called Permex 22E was used, a combination of Permethrin with another pyrethroid, Tetramethrin.

 According to the American Environmental Protection Agency (EPA), Pyrethroids are "synthetic chemical insecticides".
 They should not be confused with Pyrethrins, which are botanical insecticides derived from the pyrethrum flower, a type of chrysanthemum called buhać in Croatian.
 The chemical structure of Pyrethroids is based on that of Pyrethrins, but there are significant differences in the way the two insecticides are formulated as preparations for use.